 Kenya is yet another cricket team with its own share of problems.
 The ICC has often kicked both teams out of the council and removed its recognition of both teams a number of times in the past.
 The ICC had acted especially tough against Zimbabwe because of the discrimination inherent in Zimbabwe.
 South Africa had been banned from international cricket throughout the "apartheid" era.
 However, although ICC had acted tough against Zimbabwe, it had not acted in an equally tough manner.
 Many countries frequently criticized the ICC in through the mid-to-late 90s and most of the 2000s for its inefficient management and double standards.

 Around 2009 or 2010, and continuing to the present, there have been significant changes in the cricketing world.
 A new team and its cricket board now became the target of numerous complaints.
 That team is the founder of cricket - England.
 England has been fast building a reputation as the world's most arrogant team, and its cricket board and has come to be viewed with distaste and displeasure.
 Australia, India, South Africa, Sri Lanka, and New Zealand have a bone to pick with England.
 England players' behavior and sportsmanship have deteriorated rapidly over the past five-to-six years, and their treatment of their star player Kevin Pietersen has been viewed unfavorably by other countries.
 Meanwhile, India's new captain Mahendra Singh Dhoni, worked hard to rebuild the Indian team's reputation with the other teams.
 His calm and composed demeanor and excellent leadership skills transformed the Indian team into both a highly successful one, and one that has come to be respected by the other teams.
-India won its second world cup under Dhoni's captaincy in 2011, and has now become a solid and dominant cricketing force that has become virtually impossible to beat on Indian grounds.
+India won its second world cup under Dhoni's captaincy in 2011, and has now become the most dominant cricketing force and virtually impossible to defeat on Indian grounds.
 India's batting potential is now deep and goes well into the lower order, and India's fielding has improved tenfold.
 The days when India relied on the skills of one or two individual batters are long gone.
 Dhoni has come to be respected both by the players outside of India, and by the coaches and other staff who work with him.
-And all this time, Australia's dominance in the cricket world has been shattered.
-While Australia is still a strong and capable team, it is no longer "the most" dominant team, although it did win the 2015 world cup.
+During all this time, Australia's dominance in the cricket world has been shattered as noted before.
+While Australia is still a strong and capable team, it is no longer "the most" dominant team.

 As mentioned earlier, cricket as we know it today developed during the early to mid 1600s.
 Needless to say, cricket was widely played in colonial America.
 In places such New York, a good number of Cricket matches were being played and New York had a well established cricket team.
 Sadly enough, with the U.S. Declaration of Independence, cricket vanished from the U.S. with all due speed.
 A significantly modified version of cricket currently being played in the U.S., which as we know it today, is Baseball.
 In defiance of the British, different versions of other English or world sports had also been developed in the U.S. over the next 100 or 150 years: American Football (Rugby in Britain), Ice Hockey (Field Hockey played by the rest of the world).
 Americans had also created their own dictionary with their own English spellings and pronunciation, often using several variations of pronunciations across the large country.
 Many Americans often (and unfortunately) take the view that there is no "right way" to speak English.
 English professors/teachers/scholars often disagree with that view, however.
 The justification given for creating a new version of English is that Americans needed their own new identity independent from that of Great Britain.
 Whether or not a country can maintain its independent identity while still retaining its traditional sports, language and culture is beyond the scope of what is intended to be covered here.

 Today, a cricket organization does exist in the U.S. However, most players of the U.S. cricket team are over 37 years of age at the very least.
-There are very few young skillful players in the team and almost no native-born American in the team.
+There are very few young skillful players in the team and no native-born American in the team.
 While the latter is not an issue, getting young skillful players in the team is vitally important.
 Cricket should also be marketed to native-born Americans to gain popularity at any level.
 Without having a good young cricket team that produces reasonably good victories, there is no chance of attracting young native-born Americans to the sport.
-Today Americans are open to world sports.
-Americans have caught up with rugby and soccer.
-Some believe it is only a matter of time before the U.S. catches up with Cricket.
-However, a matter of time" translates to at least 20-to-30 years.
-It appeared for a time that America's neighbor Canada had reasonably good prospects.
+It appeared for a time that USA and its neighbor Canada had reasonably good prospects to establish themselves in cricket over time.
 But it now appears that this was a delusion.
-Canada still lags as much behind, as does U.S. Ireland, and Afghanistan, however, have much better prospects.
-Ireland has now qualified for two consecutive world cups, while Afghanistan qualified for one.
+Canada still lags as much behind, as does U.S. Also, with the unfortunate rise of populism and far right politicians in the U.S., any hopes of U.S. establishing itself even in Soccer has been shattered.
+Ireland, and Afghanistan, however, have much better prospects.
+Ireland has now qualified for three consecutive world cups, while Afghanistan has qualified for two.
 It is amazing to see Afghanistan achieve such a feat with the limited resources it has.

 The cricket teams of Australia, New Zealand, India, Sri Lanka, and South Africa are the most consistent in the world, while England and Pakistan are the most inconsistent cricket teams in the world.
-West Indies is moderately consistent.
-They just don't have enough quality players as they used to and lack the financial resources to bring about good players to the sport.
+West Indies has virtually disappeared as a major cricket force in One-Day and Test cricket, while it has risen in dominence in Twenty20 cricket.
+West Indies simply does not have enough quality players as they used to and lack the financial resources to bring about good players to the sport.
 And let us not forget how hard it is to bring four or five countries together as one unified team.
 They have accomplished a lot with what little they have.
-Bangladesh's Test Cricket status used to be questioned frequently in the past.
-That has now changed.
-Bangladesh has now rightfully claimed its recognition as a major cricketing team.
-Bangladesh has created some spectacular upsets in recent years, and reached the quarterfinals of the 2015 world cup.
+While Bangladesh has now rightfully claimed its recognition as a major cricketing team, many continue to question its status as a Test playing nation.
+This is despite Bangladesh creating some spectacular upsets in recent years, and reaching the quarterfinals of the 2015 world cup.
 On its way there, it defeated England with ease.
 In the coming years, it is expected that Bangladesh will continue to rise.